 - Be on your guard against phishing scams, including fake friend requests and posts from individuals or companies inviting you to visit other pages or sites.
 If you do get caught up in a scam, make sure you remove any corresponding likes and app permissions from your account.

-- Ensure you have effective and updated antivirus/antispyware software and firewall running before you go online.
+- Ensure you have effective and updated antivirus/antispyware software and firewall.

-Offences might include threats to kill, threats to cause damage, criminal conduct amounting to harassment and comments that incite racial hatred, violence or rioting.
-If this is the case call Humberside Police on 101 to report it.
+Unpleasant comments about people on social media sites aren't dealt with by the police, unless there is a criminal offence involved.
+Offences may include threats to kill, threats to cause damage, criminal conduct amounting to harassment and comments that incite racial hatred, violence or rioting.
+If you have been affected by any of these offences, please call Humberside Police on 101 to report it.

 Regarding unpleasant or inappropriate posts, you should first contact the social media site on which the comments have been made and ask for assistance.
 If you think you have been libelled to an extent that you wish to take action, please consult with a solicitor in the first instance.

 Our guide to using social media responsibly provides further detailed advice.